SethiR/Programming/website/python/projects.md

 #### Mini Project
 - Use random module to generate numbers.
 (8-Ball Game)
 - Use csv module to read data from file and compute something.
+(Stock exchange)

 Todo.txt